mariobox/mariosanchez.org-metalsmith/src/skills.md

 <i class="icon-bootstrap"></i> ** Bootstrap **

-The grid and all its components
+The grid and all its components.

 <i class="icon-git"></i> ** Git **